 In modern web projects, there are more options than ever when it comes to font selection.
 Brands can craft any visual language they want using virtually any font pairing.
 Web-friendly fonts are accessible from many sources and can be loaded into a site in more ways than ever before.
-In this article, I am going to introduce you to Adobe Fonts and show you just how easy it is to add fonts to your web project through this service.
+From the perspective of a Creative Director and UX professional, I am going to introduce you to Adobe Fonts and show you just how easy it is to add fonts to your web project through this service.

 What is Adobe Fonts?